Youth (2015 film): Release

-Youth premiered at the 2015 Cannes Film Festival, where it competed for the Palme d'Or, and was simultaneously released in Italy.
-The film was also selected for the Special Presentations section of the 2015 Toronto International Film Festival.Fox Searchlight distributed the film in the United States on 4 December 2015 in a limited release.
-It was released in the United Kingdom on 29 January 2016, by StudioCanal.
-By the end of its box office run,Youth had earned $24,035,045 worldwide.
+Youth premiered on 20 May 2015 at the Cannes Film Festival, where it competed for the Palme d'Or, and was released theatrically in Italy by Medusa Film on the same day.
+The film was also selected for the Special Presentations section of the 2015 Toronto International Film Festival.

-Critical reception

-Youth received positive reviews.
-The review aggregator website Rotten Tomatoes gives the film a 72% approval rating based on 212 reviews, with an average of 7 out of 10.
-The site's consensus reads, "Gorgeously filmed and beautifully acted, Youth offers an enticing – albeit flawed – opportunity to witness an impressive array of seasoned veterans combining their cinematic might."
-On Metacritic, the film has received a weighted average score of 64 out of 100 based on 41 critics, indicating "generally favorable reviews".
+In Switzerland, Youth was released by Praesens-Film in the Italian-speaking region on 28 May 2015, in the French-speaking region on 9 September and in the German-speaking region on 10 September.
+The film was released theatrically in France on 9 September 2015 by Pathé Distribution and in the United Kingdom on 29 January 2016 by StudioCanal.
+It was released in select theaters in the United States on 4 December 2015 by Fox Searchlight.
+By the end of its box office run, Youth had earned $24 million worldwide.